7 Ways to Use Data Blending

 Example: Showcase how many users engage with your content at different stages of the funnel.
 Include a total posts widget to get a better understanding of your performance.

-Data blending is a super-easy way to get quick and actionable insights into your performance without burying yourself under a huge pile of graphics and reports.
+Data blending is a super-easy way to get quick and actionable insights into your performance.
+Without burying yourself under a huge pile of graphics and reports.
 The possibilities are endless and we will be adding more flexibility to this feature as we go along.
-To learn more about creating combined data widgets in Whatagraphs, click here.